Hawaiian Monk Seal Natural History

-- Maximum age is 25-30 years, but few seals live this long.
+- Maximum age is 30-35 years, but very few seals live this long.

 - Hawaiian monk seals usually dive for an average of 6 minutes when feeding; but they can hold their breath as long as 20 minutes.

-- Monk seals can dive as deep as 1500 ft!
-But they usually make dives less than 200 ft to forage on the sea floor.
+- Monk seals can dive as deep as 1,854 ft (565 meters)!
+But they usually make dives less than 200 ft (60 meters) to forage on the sea floor.

 - Monk seals usually sleep on the beaches of the Hawaiian Islands, sometimes for days at a time.
-They can also sometimes be seen by SCUBA divers sleeping underwater in small caves.
+They can also sometimes be seen sleeping underwater in small caves.